Robert Michels: Career

-He achieved international recognition for his historical and sociological study, Zur Soziologie des Parteiwesens in der modernen Demokratie.
+Michels achieved international recognition for his historical and sociological study, Zur Soziologie des Parteiwesens in der modernen Demokratie.
 Untersuchungen über die oligarchischen Tendenzen des Gruppenlebens, which was published in 1911; its title in English is Political Parties: A Sociological Study of the Oligarchical Tendencies of Modern Democracy.
 In it, he presented his theory of the "iron law of oligarchy" that political parties, including those considered socialist, cannot be democratic because they quickly transform themselves into bureaucratic oligarchies.

-Michels attended the First International Eugenics Congress in 1912 where he delivered a paper entitled "Eugenics in Party Organization".

-Michels was considered a brilliant pupil of Max Weber, who began publishing his writings in the Archiv für Sozialwissenschaft und Sozialpolitik in 1906 and appointed him as co-editor in 1913, but they disagreed over Michels' opposition to World War I.
+Michels delivered a paper, "Eugenics in Party Organization", at the First International Eugenics Congress (1912).
+He was considered a brilliant pupil of Max Weber, who in 1906 began publishing Michels' writings in the Archiv für Sozialwissenschaft und Sozialpolitik and in 1913 named him co-editor.
+However, they disagreed over Michels' opposition to World War I.

 Michels criticized what he perceived to be Karl Marx's materialistic determinism.
 Michels borrowed from Werner Sombart's historical methods.
 Because Michels admired Italian culture and was prominent in the social sciences, he was brought to the attention of Luigi Einaudi and Achille Loria.
-They succeeded in procuring for Michels a professorship at the University of Turin, where he taught economics, political science and socioeconomics until 1914.
-He then became professor of economics at the University of Basel, Switzerland, a post he held until 1928.
+They succeeded in procuring for Michels a professorship at the University of Turin in 1907, where he taught economics, political science, and socioeconomics until 1914.
+He then became professor of economics at the University of Basel, Switzerland, a posting he had until 1928.
+He also taught at the University of Messina in 1921.

+In Italy, Michels studied the elite theory writings of Vilfredo Pareto.
+After 1911, he abandoned gradually his socialist ideas.
+In 1924, he joined the National Fascist Party led by Benito Mussolini.
+There are different interpretations among scholars for this change.
+One interpretation is that Michels as a disillusioned idealist considered fascism as an alternative to the problems of democracy and bureaucracy.
+Another interpretation is that Michels incorporated elite theory into his own political thought and began to consider the charismatic authority (as proclaimed by Max Weber) as the most logical hope to avoid bureaucratic domination.

-In 1924, he joined the Fascist Party, led by Benito Mussolini, former director of the Italian Socialist Party's newspaper "Avanti!".
-Michels was convinced that the direct link between Benito Mussolini's charisma and the working class was in some way the best means to realize a real lower social class government without political bureaucratic mediation.
-In 1928, he became professor of economics and the history of doctrines at the University of Perugia and occasionally lectured in Rome where he died on May 3, 1936.
+In 1928, Michels became professor of economics and the history of doctrines at the University of Perugia, and occasionally lectured in Rome.
+He caught an illness in Bordeaux and died soon thereafter in Rome on May 3, 1936.